ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 After different simulations we found out suitable values to choose for this argument.
 (Differences are mainly due to the environment)
 * euclidean version: select a number between 25 and 30
-* kinodynamic version: select a number between 90 and 110
+* kinodynamic version: select a number between 40 and 65 (default goal is [50, 65, 0, 0] to guarantee a faster solution; choose between 90 and 110 if the goal is set to [98, 98, 0, 0], for a complete search)

 ### Examples
 An example of a terminal command to run informed rrt* in a random environment with 80 obstacles and a goal cost of 28 is given below: